How to really use your himalayan salt lamp – useful tips and tricks

 However, you might be running into problems with bulbs fusing OR you might just want to take necessary precautions anyway, which is great!

 If you do find your bulb fusing often or flickering when you move it, then you definitely need to take the precautions above while handling your lamp.

-You can also browse our salt lamp replacement bulbs which are the highest quality bulbs available on the market.
-A 6 pack of salt lamp bulbs would be perfect as that will last you a very long time compared to just getting one.
+You can also browse our salt lamp replacement bulbs which are the highest quality bulbs available, we explain the important details on getting the best salt lamp bulbs in Our Lamps page.
+A 6 pack of salt lamp bulbs would be perfect as that will last you a very long time compared to just getting one replacement.

 The number one tip for getting the most out of your salt lamp is to leave it on 24/7.
 Salt lamps are hygroscopic and draw in water.

-This means they tend to collect and “leak” water, we wrote more about it here (leaking water).
+This means they tend to collect and “leak” water, we wrote more about it here.
 A little leaking is normal and nothing to fret over, however it’s best to keep your lamps dry if you can (especially if you want to save your furniture from drippy salt water stains).